DEEP DIVE

 I opened Claude Code and described what I wanted.
 A personal blog.
 Bold design.
 Acid green accent colour.
 A terminal-style intro animation.
 A magazine-style homepage.

-Claude asked me questions one at a time — layout preferences, colour choices, whether I wanted comments, a newsletter.
+Claude asked me questions one at a time.
+Layout preferences, colour choices, whether I wanted comments or a newsletter.
 Then it wrote a full design spec.
 Then a step-by-step build plan.
 Then it executed that plan, task by task.

 I didn’t write a single line of code.